nooberson/python-pyglet-course/_lessons/6/first-python-program/index.md

 # there are no more lines to run so the program will end
 ```

-Our game isn't doing anything exciting at this point, all it does is output three lines.
+Our program isn't doing anything exciting at this point, all it does is output three lines.

 ![1.py program output](images/1-py-output.png)